Trigger alert: This is going to be a bit of a rant.

 I set up this site and the Facebook group as a place of support and information, sharing and ideas.
 I hope it will be a place that you can come for advice from those who have gone before so you'll gain confidence knowing you can live a nearly normal life.

 We all have the choice to take a cup half full or cup half empty approach to life.
 And the choice we make affects our psychology and our experience in life.

 Choose empowerment, choose strength.

 Could things be better?
-Sure, but the word is to be getting out and there are so many more choices than ever before.
+Sure, but the word is getting out and there are so many more choices than ever before.
 By following a few simple tips, and asking the right questions, we can safely travel and eat in restaurants.
 Even events like weddings, conferences etc. are far more accommodating than ever before.
 I’m often asked to provide my diet restrictions and a special meal is provided.
 Far from being a victim, I sometimes feel a bit special (that’s a trap too).

-I think it’s okay is we slip into feeling sorry for ourselves occasionally.
+I think it’s okay if we slip into feeling sorry for ourselves occasionally.
 When that happens to me, and it does, I find the best medicine is a good dose of gratitude.
 There are others who have it so much worse than me.